pilif42/genericDockerForDevWork/README.md

-This work was done with Docker Community Edition Version 17.09.0-ce-mac35 (19611) on a Mac OS X El Capitan.
+- This work was initially done with Docker Community Edition Version 17.09.0-ce-mac35 (19611) on a Mac OS X El Capitan.
+It was then amended with Docker CE 18.09.2 on Ubuntu.

-- to log into Docker:
+- To log into Docker:
 	- option 1:
 			- https://cloud.docker.com/
 			- username / pwd
 	- option 2:
-			- docker login
+			- sudo docker login

-- In our docker-compose-dev_env.yml, we define all the services that we need for our development work.
+- In docker-compose-dev_env.yml, we define all the services that we need for our development work.
 For instance, rather than installing RabbitMQ locally, we will just run it inside a container.
 This helps be efficient quickly.
 	- Notes on the ports section:
 				- for some mappings, we use variables. ${EX_REDIS_PORT} for instance.
 These variables are being pickep up from the file .env at the root of the project.
 				- on the left-hand side, this is the port value at which the local Mac sees the service.
 For instance, if we start containers on my local Mac, I will have to open Chrome at http://localhost:16672/#/ to view the RabbitMQ console.
 				- on the right-hand side, this is the port value at which the service is running inside the container.
 For instance, RabbitMQ console is at 15672 inside the container, which is the default value.

 	- Notes on the RabbitMQ service:
 		- by default, the RabbitMQ web console runs on 15672 (http://localhost:15672/#/) and you can log in with guest / guest.
 This is what I used when installing RabbitMQ locally.
 My notes for this local set up are below: